iSapozhnik/Launchy-App-Switcher-Launcher/privacy.md

 Launchy does not directly collect any data from users.
-However, we use RevenueCat as our payment processor, which may collect and process certain data necessary for handling in-app purchases.
-For information about RevenueCat's data collection and processing practices, please refer to [RevenueCat's Privacy Policy](https://www.revenuecat.com/privacy).